 Although natural hair brushes are often suggested for watercolor, I think it's important to keep supplies affordable when you're starting out with watercolor.

-I suggest buying a few synthetic brushes to start out with.
-Plus, synthetic brushes are better to mix paint with.
+I suggest buying a few synthetic brushes to start with.
+Synthetic brushes are also better for mixing paint.

 You can also try a synthetic version of natural hair.
-I just bought this synthetic squirrel brush and I'm surprised how much I love it.
-This brush holds so much water!
+I just bought this synthetic squirrel brush, and I’m surprised how much I love it.
+It holds so much water!

 Brush Shapes

-Specialty shapes aren't necessary with watercolor paint.
-My suggestions are to buy a few round brushes, a filbert, and a flat brush.
+Specialty shapes aren’t necessary with watercolor paint.
+I suggest buying a few round brushes, a filbert, and a flat brush.

 The Winsor & Newton line of brushes were the first nice brushes that I tried, but I've also discovered the Princeton line of brushes and love all of the Velvet Touch brushes.